jkklee/pymysql-pool/README.md

 ## Problem to solve:
 When use pymysql with python multi threads, generally we will face the questions:
     1. It can't share a connection created by main thread with all sub-threads.
 It will result error like this:
     `pymysql.err.InternalError: Packet sequence number wrong - got 0 expected 1`
     2. If we make every sub-thread to create a connection and close it when this sub-thread end, that's workable but obviously lead to high cost on establish connections with MySQL.

 So I implement this module aimed at create as least connections as possible with MySQL in multi-threads programing.

+## Take a glance
 This module contain two class:
 - `Connection` is a subclass of `pymysql.connections.Connection`, it can use with or without connection_pool, **It's usage is all the same with pymysql**.
-The detail(when with connection_pool, it should take additional action to maintain the pool) implement about connection pool is hiddened.
+The detail implement about connection pool is hiddened(means: when with connection_pool, it should take additional action to maintain the pool).
-This class provide a wrapped execute_query() method for convenience, which take several parameters.
+This class also provide a wrapped execute_query() method for convenience, which take several parameters.
 - `ConnectionPool`'s instance represent the real connection_pool.

 ## Use example